Active recovery involves performing low-intensity exercises like jogging or swimming after a high-intensity training session.

 Electrolyte drink mixes: Proper hydration plays an equally important role in your recovery as active recovery exercises.
 Hydration facilitates nutrient transport, waste removal and electrolyte balance, all of which are necessary for efficient muscle repair.
 We suggest sipping on a real food hydration solution like Hydra+ during your active recovery to replenish the salt (sodium) and natural sugars (glucose) your body needs to absorb water and prevent dehydration.

-If you’re interested in the optimal supplementation for recovery and for more information about how to incorporate supplements into your training routine, check out our supplement user guides.
+If you’re interested in the optimal supplementation for recovery and for more information about how to incorporate supplements into your training routine, check out our selection of sports nutrition product user guides.

 Safety Considerations for Active Recovery